-Once a collaborator (someone other than you) makes changes to a bin's contents or to a timeline, you'll see a circular "refresh" badge appear by the affected bins in the Bin List of the Media Pool.
-Click these badges whenever you want to update your version of the shared project with all changes made by others.
+Once a collaborator (someone other than you) makes changes to a bin's contents or to a timeline, you'll see a circular "refresh" badge appear by each affected bin in the Bin List of the Media Pool.
+Click these badges whenever you want to update your version of the shared project with all organizational and editorial changes made by others in that bin.